Skip to main content

 Madison WI 53707-7921

 Once a certification expires, an operator has one year from their expiration date to reinstate their lapsed certification.
-An operator is NOT considered a certified operator during this lapse of certification.
+An operator is not considered a certified operator during this lapse of certification.
 If a certification is not renewed within that one year, the operator will need to retake the exams as a new operator.

 Online